KhalilMayyasi/WBDocumentation/docs/AddCategory.rst

 How to add a category
 =========================================

-Merchants can add a category by:
+To add a category:

 #.
-Accessing the “Store Management” menu
+Access the “Store Management” menu
 #.
-Clicking on the “Products” menu
+Click on the “Products” menu
 #.
-Clicking on the “+” button next to the Categories heading
+Click on the “+” button next to the *Categories* heading
 #.
-Add the following information
+Add the following information:

    * Category name
    * Category description
    * Category image
    * Parent category

-      * If a parent category is not selected, the created category is a parent category
+      * If a parent category is not selected, the newly created category is the  parent category
-      * If a parent category is selected, then the category being created becomes the child (sub) category for the selected parent category
+      * If a parent category is selected, then the category being created becomes the child (sub) category within the selected parent category
       * A new parent category is created if a category that does not exist is inserted in this field

-   * Position in the List
+   * Position in the list

       * the order in which the customers can see the category